Get a Free Copy of Your Texas Car Accident Report

 - The apparent damage to the vehicles would exceed $1,000.

 Legislative changes no longer require motorists to submit a CR-2 to TxDOT for accidents occurring after Sept.
 1, 2017.
 However, it’s a good idea to complete one for your own records.

 The Blue Form asks for you to describe the circumstances of the crash including the location, date, and names of the persons involved.
 It will also ask for your statement about what happened.
 In a lawsuit, the Blue Form does not provide you with any real legal muscle.
 It will be your statement against the other driver’s statement, with no proof either way of who’s right.

 So why complete the form?
 Documentation is essential to every insurance claim.
 Make sure to stick to the facts when you write your statement.
 Insurance companies scrutinize every piece of information and look for discrepancies to minimize their payouts.
 A simple, factual statement is all you need.
 If you have any questions, contact an attorney.

 Reach Out to a Lawyer If You Need Help

 A traffic accident report is one of many possible pieces of evidence in a car accident case.
-If you been injured or lost a loved one, call Fleming Law Personal Injury Attorney, or contact us online for a free consultation.
+If you have been injured or lost a loved one, call Fleming Law Personal Injury Attorney, or contact us online for a free consultation.